The Sicilian Defense: A Complete Guide for Intermediate Players

 Phase 3: Wing Attacks

 With opposite-side castling common, pawn storms begin.
 White pushes f4-f5 or g4-g5, while Black hits with ...b5-b4 supported by ...a5-a4 and rooks on c8 and b8.
-Bobby Fischer's games in the Sozin Attack demonstrate how timing these pawn thrusts decides the race, a pattern seen throughout grandmaster Sicilian practice.
+Against the Najdorf, one of White's sharpest attacking systems is the Sozin Attack (6.Bc4), popularised by Bobby Fischer on the White side.
+Black must understand its idea (Bc4 eyes f7, then f4 and a kingside storm) to neutralise it, typically with accurate ...e6 and ...Be7 development.
+Timing these pawn thrusts decides the race.

 Practical Examples